PhantomChain/docs/docs/guidebook/core/json-rpc.md

 - `transactions.bip38.create`
     - Creates a transaction using a saved BIP38 wallet.
 As with `transactions.create`, any transactions created using this method must be broadcasted using `transactions.broadcast` to be finalized.
     - Required parameters:
-        - `amount` - the amount of ARK that should be sent, in arktoshi.
+        - `amount` - the amount of PHANTOM that should be sent, in arktoshi.
         - `recipientId` - the address of the recipient account
         - `bip38` - the bip38 password used to create the sender account
         - `userId` - the userID associated with the BIP38 wallet